 Strong encryption algorithms and key management practices should be implemented to enhance security further.

-Secure data storage solutions protect big data from physical and virtual threats.
+Secure data storage solutions are critical for protecting big data from physical and virtual threats.

 Employing technologies such as secure cloud storage, data classification, access controls, and data loss prevention systems can significantly enhance the security of stored data.
 Regular data backups and disaster recovery plans should also be in place to mitigate the risk of data loss.